regidf12/Chat_GPT_tm_bot/README.md

 ## Bot launch ℹ️

-  1. Получить токин у BotFather
+  1. Get a token from BotFather
-  2. Получить токен в OpenAI
+  2. Get a token in OpenAI
-  3. Вставить в файл config.py
+  3. Paste in config.py file
-  4. Зайти в IDE/cmd/notepad++
+  4. Go to IDE/cmd/notepad++
-  5. И запустить программу стандартным способом для вашей среды
+  5. And run the program in the standard way for your environment

- Больше проблем возникнуть у вас не должно, а если возникли создайте дисскусию или задайте вопрос на stackoverflow
+  You should not have any more problems, but if you have, create a discussion or ask a question on stackoverflow

- Бот по ссылке в телеграм пока не работает.
+  The bot on the telegram link is not working yet.

 Hope this code helps you